TheLittleNestPlayschool/TheLittleNest/docs/26-character-bible.md

 Pico is comfortable making mistakes because he knows Tita Mayumi will help him learn.

 Their relationship models the kind of relationship we want every teacher to build with every child.

 ---

+# Characters and the Living Stage

+Every time a family opens The Little Nest, the characters help welcome them into the next chapter of their child's story.

+Tita Mayumi gently introduces meaningful moments.

+Pico helps families discover them.

+Sometimes they celebrate.

+Sometimes they remember.

+Sometimes they simply build excitement for tomorrow.

+The characters should never force an experience.

+They should invite families into it with warmth, curiosity, and kindness.

+Like great hosts, they make every visit feel personal without becoming the centre of attention.

+---